Verifying Sampling Algorithms via Distributional Invariants: Introduction

 \section{Introduction}

 \emph{Sampling random numbers} from prescribed probability distributions is fundamental to a growing number of applications in computer science and related fields.
-Examples include simulations of physical \cite{doi:10.1073/pnas.1912789117} and economic \cite{beaumont2010abc} processes, randomized algorithms and data structures \cite{mitzenmacher_upfal_2017}, and machine learning techniques such as stochastic gradient descent \cite{sgd} and Markov chain Monte Carlo \cite{robinson_monte_carlo}. \tw{todo: extend/shorten/adapt as needed. place a ref after every application.}\kb{TODO}\kb{jpk comment am ende}
+Examples include simulations of physical processes \cite{doi:10.1073/pnas.1912789117}, randomized algorithms and data structures~\cite{DBLP:journals/cacm/Pugh90}, and machine learning~\cite{sgd}.

-This paper establishes a framework for verifying \emph{functional correctness} of sampling algorithms presented as imperative \emph{probabilistic programs}.
+This paper addresses \emph{functional correctness} verification of sampling algorithms encoded as \emph{probabilistic programs}.
 The goal is to ensure that such a program generates a specified---possibly parameterized---target distribution.
-We operate within the \emph{random bit model}~\cite{vonNeumann1951} postulating coin flips as the fundamental source of randomness.
-We thus focus on \emph{discrete} probability distributions.
-The verification problem we address is as follows: \begin{quote} \itshape Given an imperative integer program $\prog$ with coin flips and a distributional specification in terms of a Hoare triple $\htrip{\intropre}{\prog}{\intropost}$, prove that $\prog$, when executed on any initial distribution satisfying \blue{$\intropre$}, yields a (sub-)distribution satisfying \blue{$\intropost$}. \end{quote} Such Hoare triples allow reasoning about samplers for \emph{parametric distributions}.
-For example, $\htrip{n \geq 0}{\prog}{y \sim \unif{}{0}{n}}$ ensures that, on input $n \geq 0$, program $\prog$ outputs an integer $y$ drawn uniformly at random from $\{0, \dots, n\}$\footnote{This assumes that $\prog$ does not modify $n$.}.
+More precisely, the verification problem we address is as follows: \begin{quote} \itshape Given an imperative program $\prog$ with coin flips and a distributional Hoare triple $\htrip{\intropre}{\prog}{\intropost}$, prove that $\prog$, when executed on any input (distribution) satisfying \blue{$\intropre$}, yields a (sub-)distribution satisfying \blue{$\intropost$}. \end{quote} In our framework, \blue{$\intropre$} and \blue{$\intropost$} are \emph{sets of (sub-)distributions} or predicates describing such sets; a (sub-)distribution $\mu$ \emph{satisfies} \blue{$\intropre$} or \blue{$\intropost$} if $\mu$ is an element of the respective set.
+Hoare triples enable reasoning about samplers for \emph{parametric distributions}.
+For example, $\htrip{n \geq 0}{\prog}{y \sim \unif{}{0}{n}}$ asserts that, given input $n \geq 0$, program $\prog$ outputs an integer $y$ drawn uniformly at random from $\{0, \dots, n\}$ (assuming $\prog$ does not modify $n$).